nopSolutions/nopCommerce-Docs/en/developer/tutorials/permissions.md

 ---
-title: Description of permission
+title: Extending Permissions
 uid: en/developer/tutorials/permissions
 author: git.DmitriyKulagin
 contributors: git.DmitriyKulagin
 ---

-# Description of permission
+# Extending Permissions

 **Permissions** are an important element of application resource security.
-With their help, you can restrict access to a particular part of the application, or vice versa, provide the necessary rights to read/change a specific area.
+With their help, you can restrict access to a particular part of the application, or vice versa, providing the necessary rights to read/change a specific area.

 All available permissions to control the scope are in the *Access Control List (ACL)* section.

-Like any other changes in the application, it is recommended to make through plugins.
+Like any other changes in the application, it is recommended to be made through plugins.
 So let's look at adding permissions via an abstract plugin.
-This tutorial aims to show you how to manage permissions, but creating the plugin itself is out of the scope of this article.
+This tutorial aims to show you how to manage permissions, for learning about creating the plugin itself check out [this page](xref:en/developer/plugins/index).

 ## Adding a custom permission